Official Rules for Tucson Classics Car Show Chance to Win

 2. IF FIRST PLACE CASH IS CHOSEN: Winner must complete a W-9, tax is deducted from the total cash prize, and the difference is given in the form of a check produced by the RCTF Treasurer.

-WINNERS OF SECONDARY PRIZES: When accepting a secondary prize, the winner shall sign a Prize Awardee Release form assuming all risks, including taxes, associated with the raffle prize redemption.
+WINNERS OF SECONDARY PRIZES: When accepting a secondary prize, the winner shall sign a Prize Awardee Release form assuming all risks, including taxes, associated with the prize redemption.

 TAXES: At the time of the preparation of these rules, federal law requires that corresponding tax withholding on prize values of $ 5,000.00 or more must be collected from a Winner upon award and distribution of the prize.
 Federal and state withholding laws are subject to change without notice.
 The withholding laws in effect at the time of the award of the prizes will be followed.
-The IRS has taken the position that the amounts paid for chances to participate in a raffle are not gifts and thus the price of the ticket(s) does not qualify as a charitable deduction.
+The IRS has taken the position that the amounts paid for chances to participate in a drawing are not gifts and thus the price of the ticket(s) does not qualify as a charitable deduction.